 Model ID ENG1: This modeled source represents the compressor engine stack.
 It was modeled as a point source using the parameters listed in Tables 5 and 6.
 The emissions listed in Table 6 represent the emissions associated with one compressor engine.
-The modeling for TCEQ Region 10 included emissions for six compressor engines.
+As noted above, the 1-hr NO2 and annual PM{2.5} modeling for Harris County included emissions for three compressor engines.
+All of other modeling for TCEQ Region 12 included emissions for six compressor engines.